DHS has put off plans to impose further airline laptop bans

-WASHINGTON — The Department of Homeland Security has put off plans to impose further bans on laptop computers and other electronic devices in airline carry-on baggage for flights to the U.S. from Europe, officials said Wednesday.
+WASHINGTON — The Department of Homeland Security has put off plans to impose further bans on laptop computers and other electronic devices in airline carry-on baggage for flights to the U.S. from Europe, Homeland Security Secretary John Kelly said Wednesday.

 Instead the U.S. will require airlines and overseas airports to step up their procedures for screening passengers and securing airplanes.